spikeydragoon/Cross-Ark-Chat/README.md

 * `PrefixToSendChat` is the prefix that will be used if UsePrefixToSendChat is true.
 This prefix must be typed before the message to send chat.
 Example /cc hello

 For Discord Version of Settings

+For Tribe settings.
+* `TribeId`: is the in-game tribe id.
-* `TribeID1` should be replaced with the tribes id that you want the bot to get logs for.
+* `TribeDiscordId` is the discord channel id that the server should send messages to if SendTribeLogsToOwnChannel is enabled.

-* `00000` should be replaced with the DiscordChannel id the tribe is useing.
+For Discord Settings.
 * `DiscordChannelID` is the id of the channel you want the bot to send all the chat messages to and from.
 * `TribeLogsDiscordChannelID` is the id of the channel you want the bot to send tribe logs to if you have them enabled.
 Note this can be the same as the DiscordChannelID if you want both to show in same chat.
 * `prefix` is the tag you use in discord when sending commands.